austinlee1993/OKC-Thunder/README.md

 ### 1. Backend Engineering

 * Architect and implement a normalized PostgreSQL database to store the data provided in `backend/raw_data/play_by_play.csv`.
 All information in the original data should be accessible via the database, such that a query could reproduce the attached dataset in its full form.
+In addition to the data that exists in the .csv, you will need to create and store a `gameid` attribute.
+Each distinct combination of gametimestamp, homenbateamid, and awaynbateamid should share a unique gameid.

 * Write a brief description of your database architecture (<250 words).
 Feel free to provide a visual representation as an aide.
 Submit relevant responses in the `written_responses` folder provided.